Incognito/python-architecture-linter/README.md

-If you wish to extend usage beyond the core linter library and provide (as an example) grimp support to validate imports over the project are working intended you could add that logic to your own framework definition, or package it up for re-use as a generic library that can be open-sourced (in wich case you'd just consume it in your framework definition as if it were public).
+If you wish to extend usage beyond the core linter library and provide (as an example) grimp support to validate imports over the project are working intended you could add that logic to your own framework definition, or package it up for re-use as a generic library that can be open-sourced (in which case you'd just consume it in your framework definition as if it were public).

 This keeps releases minimal and prevents version conflicts.
 For example, if the